 - How they want to be reached

-As we all absorb the mobile-first way of life, a majority of PR has turned digital.
-Digital PR really is an exciting combination of traditional PR, content marketing, social media and SEO, however, it should be noted that there is still power in print.
+As we all absorb the ‘mobile-first’ way of life, the majority of PR has turned digital.
+Digital PR really is an exciting combination of traditional communications, content marketing, social media and SEO, however, it should be noted that there is still power in print.

 There are a number of compelling reasons to consider striking a balance between digital and print marketing strategies.